getsentry/sentry/docs/installation/python/index.rst

   SENTRY_CONF=/etc/sentry sentry run worker

-See :doc:`queue` for more details on configuring workers.
+See :doc:`../../queue` for more details on configuring workers.

 .. note:: `Celery <http://celeryproject.org/>`_ is an open source task
           framework for Python.